 Some dogs may develop cataracts as the result of their age (typically eight years of age or older).
 However, in most cases, the cataracts remain relatively small and have little, if any, effect on their eyesight.
 The best thing you can do to minimize the risk of age-related cataracts is to feed your dog a healthy, well-balanced, and nutritious diet.

 The most obvious effect of prevention is a happier, healthier dog who should enjoy many years of good eyesight without the need for any type of intraocular lens replacement surgery.
 Not only this, but ensuring your pup eats a healthy diet, will also reduce the risk of many other canine illnesses and diseases such as cancer or diabetes.

 A happy healthy dog typically means far fewer trips to the vet and spending less money on vet bills.
 When your dog is healthy, it means less stress and worry for the whole family, which is definitely healthier for you as well.

 Taking the Right Steps

 Remember, there is no cure for cataracts other than replacing your dog's lenses with artificial ones in an expensive surgical procedure.
-It is up to you to do everything in your power to prevent cataracts in your faithful furry friend or, if necessary, get him the treatment he needs at the earliest possible stage.
-Talk to your vet about canine cataracts and work with him to protect your pup.
+It is up to you to do everything in your power to prevent cataracts in your faithful furry friend or, if necessary, get them the treatment they need at the earliest possible stage.
+Talk to your vet about canine cataracts and work with them to protect your pup.